orionrobots/orionrobots.github.io/_posts/2006-12-03-servicing-lego-rcx.md

 Also it is advisable to wear Safety goggles, as the plastic may snap or the push-button springs may ping up.

-Update 2014 - Since the original has gone - including the images, here are the steps with some of the images (credit to Bob Fay):
+Update 2014 - Since the original has gone - including the images, here are the steps with some of the images (credit to Bob Fay  - restored via the Wayback machine).

+Warning - review all of this, not all the images were cached.
+If you are able to source the missing images (they aren't in the wayback machine, I tried), then please let me know.

 # Note